CyanSalt/roughness/docs/components/checkbox.md

   </template>
   <template #body:update:checked.description>
-    Callback function triggered when checked state of the checkbox are changed.
+    Callback function triggered when checked state of the checkbox is changed.
   </template>
 </RTable>
 </RSpace>